barnumbirr/tweetuoso/README.md

 ## Description

-Tweetuoso is a very light Twitter Command-line client.

-It is developed in Python.
+Tweetuoso is a very light Twitter Command-line client developed in Python.
+The main goal of Tweetuoso is to become a fully-fledged twitter client with the same functions as the online version.

+For now, it allows you to:

+* check your timeline
+* post tweets
+* show tweets that mentionned you
+* get your profile details
+* follow or unfollow people
+* search for <query>

+More is still to come.
+So feel free to report issues or to contribute.

 ## Console screenshot (80x24):